w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - No longer think about rack space, switches, power supplies, etc.

-Grow storage from GBs to PBs
+Grow storage from GBs to PBs.

 - 1PB: one hundred 10TB Enterprise Capacity 3.5 HDD hard drives